iterative/dvc/README.md

 ![DVC icone](https://s3-us-west-2.amazonaws.com/dvc-share/images/favicon_rounded.jpg)

 DVC is an open source tool for data science projects.
-It orchestrates your Git code, external data files (local drive, S3, GCP Storage) and dependencies to a single reproducibly and shareable environment.
+DVC makes your data science projects reproducible by automatically building data dependency graph (DAG).
+Your code and the dependencies could be easily shared by Git, and data - through cloud storage (AWS S3, GCP) in a single DVC environment.

 # Introduction